johntran/relay/docs/Modern-GraphQLInRelay.md

 * `src/Queries/__generated__/DictionaryQuery.graphql.json`

-Only one query map json is generated in this instance because only concrete queries can be persisted.
+Only one query map json file is generated in this instance because only concrete queries can be persisted.
 Fragments are not persisted.

 ### Importing generated definitions